entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Gess & Coates (2015, char.
+> - Clement *et al.* (2024): "Gess & Coates (2015, char.
 110) defined the shape of the lacrimojugal as elbow-like with a ventral extension.
 They coded this condition as present in *Serenichthys* and *Diplocercides* among the 28 actinistian taxa they coded for.
 Character 79 is linked with character 74."

 > - The coding of *Qujingodus* is ?.